Guillaume-Helbecque/test-issue-templates/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Report a bug to allow us to fix it.
 title: ''
-labels: 'bug'
-assignees: ''
+labels: ''
 ---

 ### Summary of Problem